downingtim/LSDV_pangenomics/Variant_Effect_Predictor/README.md

 ## Overview

 This tool analyzes Variant Call Format (VCF) files to determine the effects of SNPs (Single Nucleotide Polymorphisms) on protein-coding genes.
 It uses a reference genome (FASTA) and gene annotations (GenBank) to:

-# Identify if variants fall within coding regions
-# Determine if coding variants cause amino acid changes

-# Classify variants as:
+  [1] Identify if variants fall within coding regions [2] Determine if coding variants cause amino acid changes [3] Classify variants as:
       Synonymous (no amino acid change)
       Nonsynonymous (amino acid change)
-Stop gain (introducing a premature stop codon)
-Stop loss (removing a stop codon)
+      Stop gain (introducing a premature stop codon) Stop loss (removing a stop codon)
       Intergenic (not in a coding region)

-# Requirements
+# Requirements:
   Python 3.6+
   BioPython
   pandas (for batch processing)
   matplotlib and seaborn (for visualization)

 # Install dependencies:
  pip install biopython pandas matplotlib seaborn